modmore/docs/en/Commerce/v0.x/Developer/06_MODX_Adapter.md

 }
 ````

-Commerce ships with one implementation of the adapter, which is `Revolution` and provides mostly one-on-one links to the MODX core methods with the same name as the adapter.
+Commerce ships with one implementation of the adapter, which is `Revolution`.
+This adapter is automatically instantiated in the Commerce constructor and provides mostly one-on-one links to the MODX core methods with the same name as the adapter.